Bootstrapping Six-Gluon QCD Amplitudes: Introduction

-Both the set of special functions $f$ and the prefactors $R$ depend on the scattering kinematics.
-In the (symbol) bootstrap, the $c$ are a set of coefficients that are to be determined.
-In this Letter, as a proof of principle, we focus on the leading-color two-loop $\mathord{-}\mathord{-}\mathord{+}\mathord{+}\mathord{+}\mathord{+}$ helicity amplitude.
-The relevant set of special functions $f$ is known from refs. \cite{Abreu:2024fei,Henn:2025xrc}.
-They can be written as iterated integrals that depend on seven kinematic variables associated to the six-particle scattering, and involve up to $167$ symbol letters.
-At two loops, iterated integrals (or symbols) of up to length (or weight) four are expected to appear.
-The challenge is to determine within this large set of functions the relevant one that describes the scattering amplitude.
+where the special functions $f_j$ and rational prefactors $R_{i}$ depend on the scattering kinematics, while $c_{ij}$ are the ansatz coefficients.
+The relevant function space is known up to two loops \cite{Abreu:2024fei,Henn:2025xrc} in the planar case, consisting of iterated integrals in seven kinematic variables with up to 167 symbol letters and maximal weight four.
+However, this knowledge alone does not determine the amplitude: the central challenge is to identify the specific linear combination selected by QCD.

-Given the tremendous advances in our ability of computing Feynman integrals, a new bottleneck concerns the prefactors $R_{i}$.
-Even writing down the known results for five-particle prefactors in a concise way is challenging, see e.g. \cite{Heller:2021qkz,DeLaurentis:2025dxw}.
-Remarkably, in maximally sYM, the latter can be obtained from four-dimensional leading singularities \cite{Arkani-Hamed:2012zlh}.
-Predicting the allowed set of prefactors in QCD by independent methods is an important open problem.
+A major bottleneck in this program concerns the rational prefactors $R_{i}$.
+Even at five points, their explicit form is highly non-trivial \cite{Heller:2021qkz,DeLaurentis:2025dxw}.
+In sYM, these prefactors are governed by four-dimensional leading singularities \cite{Arkani-Hamed:2012zlh}, but no comparable organizing principle has been established for QCD.

-In this Letter, we focus on the ``most complicated terms'' in eq. (\ref{eq:ansatz}), in the sense of Lipatov {\it{et al}} \cite{Kotikov:2002ab,Kotikov:2004er}.
-These authors noticed that in the context of Regge physics the highest-weight polylogarithmic terms agree between QCD and sYM.
-This ``maximal transcendentality principle'' also extends to certain anomalous dimensions \cite{Dixon:2017nat}, but not to generic scattering amplitudes \cite{Gehrmann:2011xn}.
-We show that, while the highest-weight functions are the most complicated ones in the amplitude, their prefactors are the simplest ones.
-We reveal that they are fully captured by four-dimensional leading singularities, possess a conformal symmetry, and are given by concise spinor-helicity expressions.
+In this Letter, we address this problem by focusing on the maximally transcendental contributions to eq.~\eqref{eq:ansatz}, in the sense of Lipatov {\it et al.}~\cite{Kotikov:2002ab,Kotikov:2004er}.
+Although the maximal-weight parts of QCD and sYM scattering amplitudes do not generally coincide \cite{Gehrmann:2011xn}, we show that the prefactors multiplying the highest-weight functions in QCD are remarkably simple.
+They are entirely captured by four-dimensional leading singularities, exhibit a conformal symmetry, and admit compact spinor-helicity representations.
+A relation between QCD prefactors and four-dimensional on-shell structures was previously observed in ref.~\cite{Henn:2021aco}, but its broader implications for bootstrapping multi-particle amplitudes were not explored.